Al-Nuqayb: 1948, aftermath

-Most of the villagers were eventually moved to Syria, while some were "transferred" to Sha'ab.
+Most of the villagers eventually moved to Syria, while some relocated to Sha'ab.

 In 1992 the village site was described: "The site is fenced in and covered with thorny grass and various kinds of trees, such as Christ's-thorn trees.
 Piles of stones and the remains of walls can be seen.
 Part of the surrounding land is cultivated by the nearby settlement, and the remainder is used as a grazing area by Israelis."